 And remember, if you’re using a wood cookstove to boil the water for this method, the pot needs to reach boiling temperature.
 So keep that fire hot.

-The hot water bath canning technique is perfect for a beginner to get started with an easy project, like learning how to make applesauce.
-Or preserving some tomatoes with sauces, jams, or others.
-After your initial investment in the water bath canner and rack, this method will become one of your favorite, cheap, and effective ways to preserve fruits and veggies every year.
+After your initial investment in the water bath canner and rack, this method will become one of your favorite cheap and effective ways to preserve fruits and veggies yearly.

 Tip: Not quite ready for canning?
 Try making pickled vegetables with a great refrigerator pickle recipe!